tutti-ch/hackdays/hacks/ratings.md

 ## I'm on mini bacation for pitching

-- Therefore someone else (probably Nico) will have to present, or find someone to read out loud :D it has everything
+- Therefore someone else (probably Nico) will have to present, or find someone to read this document out loud :D it has everything

 ## Who's Participating?